Emerging Management Solutions

 Ecological Sanitation SOIL Haiti

-The concept of using ecological processes to treat sewage waste is not new, but doing it safely while providing toilets to those without access has offered a solution to pollution and erosion in Haiti. opens in a new windowSOIL (Sustainable Organic Integrated Livelihoods) is an NGO providing container-based sanitation.
+The concept of using ecological processes to treat wastewater is not new, but doing it safely while providing toilets to those without access has offered a solution to pollution and erosion in Haiti. opens in a new windowSOIL (Sustainable Organic Integrated Livelihoods) is an NGO providing container-based sanitation.
 They use urine diversion toilets to isolate solid waste for weekly collection and then transport waste to a composting facility for treatment.
 Through composting, waste is treated to standards defined by the World Health Organization and a finished fertilizer is sold to farmers to increase their yields.

 There are many examples of NBS efforts, including Ridge to Reefs’ Pollution Reduction in American Samoa using biochar and vetiver grass for bioretention and erosion control to remove nutrients.
-Other examples include wetlands, bioswales, activated charcoal deposits, mangroves, and riparian buffer zones.
+Other examples include constructed wetlands, bioswales, activated charcoal deposits, algal turf scrubbers, settlement ponds, and riparian buffer zones.
 A criticism of nature-based solutions (NBS) is that they may not provide adequate treatment and removal of pathogens on their own.
 However, coupled with additional treatment and extended interaction with oxygen and microbes, this challenge can be overcome and NBS may offer an effective strategy to enhance other treatment mechanisms.
 Check out this case study from Guánica Bay, Puerto Rico where green infrastructure was used to provide additional treatment to septic tank discharge, enhancing contaminant removal and significantly reducing the volume of wastewater entering the bay.

 Several tools have been implemented by the US EPA to establish contaminant thresholds for water bodies and aquatic life.
 A commonly used threshold tool is a total maximum daily load (TMDL), which limits the amount of a specific contaminant permitted to enter a water body.
-This is especially effective for sewage contaminants that are derived from nonpoint sources.
+This is especially effective for wastewater contaminants that are derived from nonpoint sources.
 TMDLs are concerned with the amount of contaminants entering a water body rather than their source(s).
 A few of the opens in a new windowmany additional EPA tools include nutrient data layers ( opens in a new windowNPDAT), a water quality modeling program ( opens in a new windowWASP), and a diagnostic tool for biological impairment ( opens in a new windowCADDIS).

 An emerging regulatory tool from the US Coral Reef Task Force (USCRTF) is the Biological Condition Gradient (BCG), which is based on water quality criteria specific to reef environments.
 The BCG presents a strategy for understanding the impact of pollution on coral reef ecosystems by establishing a baseline and compiling pollution and ecosystem data over time.
 This tool can be used to predict impacts of future contamination as well as indicate the influence that long-term exposure can have on reef systems.

-The chart below presents some considerations to guide system decision making based on effluent, regulations, and the receiving environment.
+The chart below presents some considerations to guide system decision-making based on effluent, regulations, and the receiving environment.
 Tools that account for social, health, and environmental criteria in determining the most appropriate sanitation intervention are currently lacking.
 As future tools are developed, it is important to include marine practitioner insight into the degree of treatment and the most effective technologies for protecting the ocean.

-Coastal Massachusetts has been facing nutrient loading challenges associated with sewage for decades.
+Coastal Massachusetts has been facing nutrient loading challenges associated with wastewater pollution for decades.
 In response, the Cape Cod Commission has put together an interactive website of sanitation technologies, opens in a new windowTechnologies Matrix.
 This tool details the attributes and shortcomings of various technologies that make them appropriate in different contexts.
 Particular emphasis on nutrient removal, coastal remediation, and restoration demonstrate the relevance of this site for marine practitioners.
 Clicking through these technologies provides more information about available solutions and which may be most compatible for a given circumstance.

 Competitions and Challenges